I hope you're sitting comfortably, this is a mammoth Marc Almond post...

 Since my 2022 post, I've pretty much filled the gaps in my Marc Almond collection, up to and including the current album, so recreating the setlist was mostly straightforward.
 There were a few challenges, however.

 To the best of my knowledge, Marc hasn't (yet) recorded The Boss Is Dead and premiered it live on the current tour, with no bootlegs currently available online.
 To preserve the entire setlist, I've taken the unusual step of including the original English language version by Charles Aznavour from 1962.
-Marc pretty much delivered it as you're hearing it here.
+Marc pretty much delivered the song as you're hearing it here.

 As mentioned above, Gloomy Sunday appeared on the Marc & The Mambas album Torment And Toreros as a medley with an original song (Narcissus) and another cover (Vision by Peter Hammill).
 The medley runs to nearly 12 minutes so I've carefully edited the relevant section, retaining the Dream Lover intro.